-92 Refer to Schedule 5 of the RO, and Schedule 2 of the ROS and NIRO for the definition of the bands.
+91 Refer to Schedule 5 of the ROO 2015 (as amended), and Schedule 2 of the RO(S) 2009 and NIRO 2009 for the definition of the bands.

-Appendix 5 - Example stock calculation template
+Appendix 4.
+Example stock calculation template

-Table 11: Example stock level indicator template
+Table A4.1: Example stock level indicator template

-Step Information required Data Possible Data Source A Month Oct 2010 N/A В Fuel Wood Pellets N/A С Opening stock at 1 Oct 135 tonnes Visual estimation D Σ Deliveries 220 tonnes Weighbridge records E Transfers 0 Internal record keeping F Subtraction of biomass fuel combusted where no generation takes place.
+Step Information required Data Possible Data Source А Month Oct 2021 N/A В Fuel Wood Pellets N/A С Opening stock at 1 Oct 135 tonnes Visual estimation D Σ Deliveries 220 tonnes Weighbridge records E Transfers 0 Internal record keeping F Subtraction of biomass fuel combusted where no generation takes place.
 If applicable.
 16 tonnes SCADA system G Closing Stock at 1 Nov 90 tonnes Visual estimation Н Total consumed in month 249 tonnes (C+ D) - (G+F) = H

-5.1.
-The above can be provided as part of a monthly data submissions, eg in spreadsheet format, in order to support the Figure for H'; which may need to be entered as part of the month's output data submission on the Renewables & CHP Register.
+A4.1 The above can be provided as part of a monthly data submissions e.g. in spreadsheet format, in order to support the Figure for 'H'; which may need to be entered as part of the month's output data submission on the RER

-Appendix 6 - Mass energy content measurement for solid fuels
+Appendix 5.
+Mass energy content measurement for solid fuels